What do I do if my card is lost, stolen or misused?

 How do I accumulate Visa Gold credit card Cash Back Rewards?

-You will earn AUD$1.00 for every AUD$250 spent using your Visa Gold credit card.
-Cash Back Rewards are subject to credit purchases where you are required to provide a signature, BPAY payments, or purchases over the telephone or online.
+You will earn $1 for every $250 spent using your Visa Gold credit card.
+Cash Back Rewards are subject to credit purchases using Paywave or PIN at the point of sale, BPAY payments, or purchases over the telephone or online.
 Cash advances do not accumulate Cash Back Rewards.

 What is a chip card?